You can use a custom domain rather than the default address that App Engine provides for your app.

 Select the custom domain name and click Delete.

-If your app shows authentication errors after configuring your custom domain with G Suite domain authentication, remove your custom domain mapping and redo the Mapping a custom domain to your app steps.
-Make sure to configure your G Suite domain authentication before configuring your custom domain mapping in App Engine.
+If your app shows authentication errors after configuring your custom domain with Google Workspace domain authentication, remove your custom domain mapping and redo the steps for mapping a custom domain to your app.
+Make sure to configure your Google Workspace domain authentication before configuring your custom domain mapping in App Engine.

 - Learn how to secure your custom domains with SSL.